npgsql/npgsql/src/Npgsql.DependencyInjection/README.md

 });
 ```

-Finally, the `AddNpgsqlDataSource` method also accepts a lambda parameter allowing you to configure aspects of Npgsql beyond the connection string, e.g. to configure `UseLoggerFactory` and `UseNetTopologySuite`:
+The `AddNpgsqlDataSource` method also accepts a lambda parameter allowing you to configure aspects of Npgsql beyond the connection string, e.g. to configure `UseLoggerFactory` and `UseNetTopologySuite`:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);